 After all that, you will be able to boast your certificate in expat parties, and be sure no bureaucratic door will be closed to you ;-).

-Seriously, with a NIE, you can for instance open a bank acount with whatever bank you want, instead of having to limit yourself to bank that accept passports.
+With a NIE, you can for instance open a bank account with whatever bank you want, instead of having to limit yourself to bank that accept passports.